 - Place sharps in a hard plastic or metal container with a tightly secured, screw-on lid.
 Thick plastic bottles such as detergent bottles or bleach bottles work well.
-Do not use soda or milk plastic bottles. - Before discarding the container, reinforce the lid with heavy-duty tape. - Do not put sharps in a glass container or in any container that you plan to recycle. - Keep all containers with sharps out of the reach of children or pets. - Disposal rules and regulations vary by state and local community.
+Do not use soda or milk plastic bottles. - Do not fill the container more than 3/4 full to avoid getting a needle stick. - Before discarding the container, reinforce the lid with heavy-duty tape. - Do not put sharps in a glass container or in any container that you plan to recycle. - Keep all containers with sharps out of the reach of children or pets. - Disposal rules and regulations vary by state and local community.
 Visit www.safeneedledisposal.org for more information.